astnohk/localMediaPipeSample/README.md

 # localMediaPipeSample
-The MediaPipe 3D pose estimation sample running on offline local server by using npm and yarn.
+The MediaPipe samples runs on offline local server using npm and yarn.

+It includes `Face Mesh`, `Hands`, `Pose` and `Holistic` samples (using holistic estimation by default).
+You could see superimposed landmarks and bones on input camera image.

 ## Get Started